OscarBackman92/FitPro/README.md

 ## Known Bugs & Future Improvements

-### Known Issues
+### Known bugs

-1. Profile image upload occasionally fails
+1. Profile image upload is failing, the code is there for it but due to time constraints debugging it is pushed forward
-2. Goal tracking feature incomplete
+2. Goal tracking feature incomplete and not implemented.
-3. Social feed pagination issues
+3. If one user goes to another users profile. in recent workouts, the user that is visiting the profiles workouts is shown.
+4. Adding your weight and height in profile the "keyboard" stops working and you're only allowed to write one number at a time
+5. On phone the birth date shows funky.
+6. Member since date is invalid, don't know why.
+7. workout search and filter ise'nt working
+8. pictures missing from home and about pages.
+9. Reset password is not working.
+10. no terms of service and therefor 404 error.

 ### Planned Improvements